-I said the other day that hopefully this week I will have the first block of my 2020 quilt done and here I am waving enthusiastically.
+I said the other day that hopefully this week I will have my 2020 crazy quilt block 1 done.
+So here I am to share it.
 The hexagon when finished and bound has 4 inch sides and is 8 inches from point to point across.
 I thought today I would share with you the pattern and information about how this crazy quilt hexagon was made and embellished.

 First up this is my starting point, here is the block unembellished.
 When I pieced the block I included the lace and ribbon.